davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 ```

 `hl` does what it's asked, by default, without a lot of fuss, just like any other UNIX command.
 It has options, but you never
 need to worry about them in most cases.
-Of course, if you *are* curious about that options, that leads to our next facet.
+Of course, if you *are* curious about those options, that leads to our next facet.

 ## Be Helpful